-Keep this manual handy for frequent reference, and to pass on to new operators or owners.
-Call your MacDon Dealer if you need assistance, information, or additional copies of this manual.
+Keep this manual handy for frequent reference and to pass on to new operators or owners.
+Call your dealer if you need assistance, information, or additional copies of this manual.
 A manual storage case is provided in the cab.

-NOTE: The M150 and M200 Windrowers are dual direction, meaning that the Windrower can be driven in the cabforward or the engine-forward modes.
-Right-Hand and Left-Hand designations are therefore determined by the Operator's position, facing the direction of travel.
+NOTE: The M150 & M200 windrowers are dual direction, meaning that the windrower can be driven in the cab forward or the engine forward modes.
+Right-Hand and Left-Hand designations are therefore determined by the operator's position, facing the direction of travel.
 This manual uses the terms right cab-forward, left cab-forward, right engine-forward, and left engine-forward when referencing specific locations on the machine.